 - 5.1 Although all WBICs utilize evapotranspiration data to determine irrigation schedules, there can be significant differences in the parameters that need to be entered. - Some WBICs require the water manager to enter a peak month irrigation run time and frequency.
 The WBIC uses rainfall and current weather data to adjust the frequency and run time of irrigation events according to the parameters entered. - This type of controller relies on the water manager to understand how to determine an effective irrigation schedule for each hydrozone, similar to a conventional controller. - Other WBICs require the water manager to enter field data in order for the controller to perform the scheduling calculation.
-The data required might include: type of irrigation device, irrigation efficiency, plant material, soil type, root depth, slope, and microclimate. - This type of controller uses assumptions derived from the field data, entered together with current weather conditions to generate an irrigation schedule.
-If the field data does not correspond to site conditions, the irrigation schedule will be inaccurate. - Different controllers will generate different irrigation schedules due to differences in the assumptions used and differences in the ability to tailor those assumptions to match the landscape.

-The water manager should understand the underlying assumptions used by the controller so that the irrigation schedule generated can be tuned to meet the watering needs of the landscape.
+The data required might include: type of irrigation device, plant material, soil type, root depth, slope, and microclimate. - This type of controller uses assumptions derived from the field data, entered together with current weather conditions to generate an irrigation schedule.
+If the field data does not correspond to site conditions, the irrigation schedule will be inaccurate. - Different controllers will generate different irrigation schedules due to differences in the assumptions used and differences in the ability to tailor those assumptions to match the landscape. - The water manager should understand the underlying assumptions used by the controller so that the irrigation schedule generated can be tuned to meet the watering needs of the landscape.

-Figure 9-4: Left to right (1) Hunter Pro-HC, (2) Rain Bird ESP-LXME, (3) Toro Evolution, (4) Rachio (images courtesy of Hunter Industries, Rain Bird Corporation, The Toro Company, and Rachio, Inc)
+Figure 9-5: Left to right (1) Hunter Pro-HC, (2) Rain Bird ESP-LXME, (3) Toro Evolution, (4) Rachio (images courtesy of Hunter Industries, Rain Bird Corporation, The Toro Company, and Rachio, Inc)

 - 5.2 There are two common approaches that WBICs use for watering frequency and run times.
 Both methods are based on the concept of management allowable depletion (MAD) with the goal of restoring the soil moisture reservoir to field capacity at each irrigation event. - Variable watering frequency with a fixed run time.
 This means that the number of days between watering will change depending on evapotranspiration and rainfall. - Fixed watering frequency with a variable irrigation run time.
-This means that the number of days between watering will correspond to the peak month irrigation frequency that has been programmed into the controller, but that the number of minutes that the irrigation program will run for will change depending on evapotranspiration and rainfall. - 5.3 EPA WaterSense provides a list of WaterSense labeled irrigation controllers.
+This means that the number of days between watering will correspond to the peak month irrigation frequency that has been programmed into the controller, but that the number of minutes that the irrigation program will run for will change depending on evapotranspiration and rainfall.

+- 5.3 EPA WaterSense provides a list of WaterSense labeled irrigation controllers.
 These WBICs have been independently certified to ensure that they can adequately meet the watering needs of a landscape without overwatering. - 5.4 Smart Water Application Technologies (SWAT) is a coalition of water purveyors, equipment manufacturers, and irrigation practitioners that develops testing protocols and promotes water-efficient products including WBICs.

-- 5.5 Potential issues with WBICs: - The ability to properly program the controller to reflect site conditions depends on the flexibility of the controller and the expertise of the water manager. - The ET data used might not properly match site conditions due to being from an off-site source that has a significantly different microclimate. - Data source connection issues will result in the controller using historic ET data or the most recent information downloaded until the connection is restored. - look for
+- 5.5 Potential issues with WBICs: - The ability to properly program the controller to reflect site conditions depends on the flexibility of the controller and the expertise of the water manager. - The ET data used might not properly match site conditions due to being from an offsite source that has a significantly different microclimate. - Data source connection issues will result in the controller using historic ET data or the most recent information downloaded until the connection is restored. - Where on-site ET data is used, sensors require proper setup and maintenance to function accurately. - Close observation and system tuning is critical following initial installation and setup to ensure proper irrigation depth and frequency.
+This is especially true when establishing new plantings or when establishing the peak watering month irrigation schedule.